frmichel/sparql-micro-service/doc/04-install.md

 service | the name of SPARQL micro-service being invoked, formatted as `<Web API>/<service>` querymode | either `sparql` for regular SPARQL invocation or `ld` when the service is invoked to dereference a URI root_url | URL at which the SPARQL micro-service is deployed (optional).
-If provided, this parameter overrides the `root_url` parameter in the [main config.ini](../src/sparqlms/config.ini) file. query, default-graph-uri, named-graph-uri | the regular SPARQL parameters described in the [SPARQL Protocol](https://www.w3.org/TR/2013/REC-sparql11-protocol-20130321/).
-When the service is invoked for URI dereferencing, these parameters are ignored.
+If provided, this parameter overrides the `root_url` parameter in the [main config.ini](../src/sparqlms/config.ini) file. query, default-graph-uri, named-graph-uri | the regular SPARQL parameters described in the [SPARQL Protocol](https://www.w3.org/TR/2013/REC-sparql11-protocol-20130321/) (since a SPARQL micro-service is first of all a SPARQL endpoint).
+When the service is invoked for URI dereferencing (querymode=ld), these parameters are ignored.
 *service custom arguments* | any other arguments of the SPARQL micro-service in case they are passed as query string parameters

 Apache rewriting rules are used to route invocations to `service.php` while setting the `querymode`, `service` and `root_url` parameters appropriately.
 Other parameters (`query`, `default-graph-uri`, `named-graph-uri` and the service custom arguments) that are passed by the client invoking the service are transmitted transparantly to `service.php`.